-- (a) Restrooms must be used according to posted gender designations.
-University policy supports individuals in using the restroom that corresponds to their gender identity.
-One restroom on each wing in remodeled facilities will be designated as all-gender and available for use by all students and guests. - (b) Students in the following communities must dispose of their trash and recycling in the appropriate outside containers: Archer House, Hall Complex (Neil Building, Worthington Building, Scholars East, Scholars West, Fechko House, German House, Hanley House, and Pomerene House), Lawrence Tower, Mendoza House, Norton House, Park-Stradley Hall, Residence on 10th, Siebert Hall, and Smith-Steeb Hall. - (c) Students in Blackburn House, Bowen House, Busch House, Drackett Tower, Halloran House, Haverfield House, Houston House, Nosker House, Raney House, Scott House, Taylor Tower and Torres House, must dispose of their trash and recycling in the first-floor trash room. - (d) Residents must properly dispose of all room or apartment trash, including all recyclables, in university-provided dumpsters located outside the apartments.
+- (a) Restrooms that are determined to be multi-occupancy (i.e. restroom, locker room, changing room or shower room that is accessible to multiple individuals at the same time) have posted signage identifying the restroom as male or female biological sex.
+Restrooms that are designed to be single-occupancy restrooms may or may not have a biological sex.
+Restrooms that are single-occupancy facilities may be used by individuals of either sex unless they have posted signage identifying the restroom as male or female biological sex. - (b) Students in the following communities must dispose of their trash and recycling in the appropriate outside containers: Archer House, Hall Complex (Neil Building, Worthington Building, Scholars East, Scholars West, Fechko House, German House, Hanley House, and Pomerene House), Lincoln Tower, Mendoza House, Morrill Tower, Norton House, Park-Stradley Hall, Residence on 10th, Siebert Hall, and Smith-Steeb Hall. - (c) Students in Blackburn House, Bowen House, Busch House, Drackett Tower, Halloran House, Haverfield House, Houston House, Nosker House, Raney House, Scott House, Taylor Tower and Torres House, must dispose of their trash and recycling in the first-floor trash room. - (d) Residents must properly dispose of all room or apartment trash, including all recyclables, in university-provided dumpsters located outside the apartments.
 To avoid attracting insects and creating unpleasant odors, residents are expected to routinely remove trash to dumpsters.
 Trash may not be left on porches, balconies, patios and parking lots or stairwells.
 Residents found to be improperly disposing of trash may be charged for its cleanup and removal.
 Excessive trash kept within rooms or apartments may lead to removal and cleanup charges. - (e) Residents are prohibited from placing or throwing trash on top of the trash compactor.